-The MPC9351 is a 2.5V and 3.3V compatible, PLL based clock generator targeted for high performance clock distribution systems.
-With output frequencies of up to 200 MHz and a maximum output skew of 150 ps the MPC9351 is an ideal solution for the most demanding clock tree designs.
+The MPC93R51 is a 3.3V compatible, PLL based clock generator targeted for high performance clock distribution systems.
+With output frequencies of up to 240 MHz and a maximum output skew of 150 ps the MPC93R51 is an ideal solution for the most demanding clock tree designs.
 The device offers 9 low skew clock outputs, each is configurable to support the clocking needs of the various high-performance microprocessors including the PowerQuicc II integrated communication microprocessor.
-The extended temperature range of the MPC9351 supports telecommunication and networking requirements.
 The devices employs a fully differential PLL design to minimize cycle-to-cycle and long-term jitter.